Living on Muskegon Lake: What You Actually Need to Know

 - Lake House Restaurant - a classic waterfront spot with lake views and seasonal menus.

-- Dockers Fish House - casual, local, and right on the water.
+- BoDocks (formerly Dockers Fish House) - casual, local, right on the water, and known for live music.

 - The Deck - on Lake Michigan at Pere Marquette Park, not a Muskegon Lake boat-up.
-Beach access only.
+Beach access only, often with live music.
 Worth knowing about for days at the beach, but a separate trip from lake boating.

 - Muskegon Brewing Company - the restaurant location, where you can enjoy local brews and food with a lake view.

-- BLT Bear Lake Tavern - technically on the Bear Lake channel, but accessible from Muskegon Lake via the connecting channel.
+- BLT Bear Lake Tavern - technically on the Bear Lake channel, but accessible from Muskegon Lake via the connecting channel if your boat is not too large for the bridge.

 The Boat Size Advantage